-When a student wishes to make a report of a crime and maintain confidentiality, depending upon the circumstances of the crime, Standard College will make every effort, but cannot quarantee, that the request will be honored.
+When a student wishes to make a report of a crime and maintain confidentiality, depending upon the circumstances of the crime, Standard College will make every effort, but cannot guarantee, that the request will be honored.

-It is important for students to be aware that faculty and staff at Standard College are required to inform the Title IX coordinator of any crime or incident reported to them.
-The Title IX coordinator will subsequently determine whether or not confidentiality can be maintained by evaluating the request in the context of the school's responsibility to provide a safe and nondiscriminatory environment for all students.
+It is important for students to be aware that faculty and staff at Standard College are required to inform the Deputy Executive Director of any crime or incident reported to them.
+The Deputy Executive Director will subsequently determine whether or not confidentiality can be maintained by evaluating the request in the context of the school's responsibility to provide a safe and nondiscriminatory environment for all students.